Electrical Safety Standards, Clearly Explained

 • Testing methods or pass/fail criteria

-• Product design advice or material selection
+• Product design or material selection advice

 • Legal, regulatory, or jurisdiction-specific guidance